Denton24646/russianHousingKaggle/README.md

 ## Ensemble

 The first ensemble method was simply an intuitive average of the model outputs based on how well they performed.
 We were pleasantly surpised to see a big jump in performance to .321, enough to put us roughly in the top 50%.
 After that we performed an weighted average ensemble based on the RMSLE but this result proved worse than the intuitive averaging tried initially.
+More weighted averaging produced our final submission of .319 which placed us in the top 47%.